Grad Family Friendly Services

 - New Haven Youth Map lists after-school, weekend and summer activities to help children and family members learn, grow, and thrive.

-- Kids Stuff from Info New Haven showcases fun things to do with your kids in the city.
+- Info New Haven showcases fun things you can do with your kids in the city.

 - CT Parent is an online resource guide and monthly printed magazine of family-friendly events and information.
 Pickup printed copies in the McDougal Center at HGS and around town.